erkyrath/lectrote/README.md

 (And add it to `lectroteExtraFiles` as well.)

-This file can define new functionality by exporting any of three Javascript functions.
+This file can define new functionality by exporting any of the following Javascript functions.
 For example, you could say:

     exports.launch = function() { ... }

 - `exports.launch()`: Called when the app starts up.
 - `exports.app_ready()`: Called when the app is ready to open windows.
 At this point the game window has already been opened.
 - `exports.construct_menu_template(template, special)`: Called to customize the app menu template.
 The `template` argument is a Javascript data structure as described in [the Electron Menu docs][elemenu]. `special` is null for the game window, or one of the strings `"about", "prefs", "card"` for one of Lectrote's special windows.
 Modify `template` and return it.
+- `exports.set_zoom_factor(val)`: Called when the app's zoom level changes.
+The argument is suitable for Electron's `setZoomFactor()` method.
+- `exports.export_game_path()`: The bound app normally has an "Export Portable Game File..." menu option, which lets the user extract your game file for use in other interpreters.
+You can implement this function and return null to suppress this menu option.
+You can also return the pathname of a different game file, which is not actually a useful thing to do.

 [elemenu]: http://electron.atom.io/docs/latest/api/menu/